ccroth/cody-basic-app/README.md

 Make sure to enter root/admin password if prompted.
 The app will be available over `http://<appURL>/` (so `http://cba.ccr.test/` by default). <br><br>

 ### Cleaning Up
-The release can be uninstalled via:
+The chart can be uninstalled via:
 ```bash
 helm uninstall cba
 ```
 I designed the volume (i.e. the PersistentVolumeClaim object) to persist on uninstall via the `helm.sh/resource-policy` so that the database doesn't lose data.
-If this ever needs to be removed for some reason, use:
+If this ever needs to be removed for some reason, use (make sure to uninstall the chart *before* running this command):
 ```bash
 kubectl delete PersistentVolumeClaims db-volume
 ```
-**Warning:** deleting the volume will cause the database to lose any added data.<br><br>
+**Warning:** deleting the volume will cause the database to lose any added data.
+If after deploying, you want to make any changes to database related values in `values.yaml` (e.g. `db_pass`), you will need to either delete the existing volume with the above command, or change the `volume.name` value in `values.yaml` to something different.<br><br>

 <a id="D"></a>
 ## D. Using the App